-Holodomor Denial, Propaganda, Role of the Media:
+Holodomor Denial, Soviet Propaganda and Censorship, Role of the Media

-~ The American Response to the Famine. in Investigation of the Ukrainian Famine, 1932-1933: Report to Congress.
+~ “The American Response to the Famine“, in Investigation of the Ukrainian Famine, 1932-1933: Report to Congress.
 Adopted by the Commission, April 19, 1988, Submitted to Congress, April 22, 1988.
 U.S. Commission on the Ukraine Famine.
 Washington: U.S. GPO.
 1988. pp. 151-184.

 ~ “A Blanket of Silence: The Response of the Western Press Corps in Moscow to the Ukraine Famine in 1932-1933,” by Sally J. Taylor in Famine-Genocide in Ukraine 1932-33: Western archives, testimonies and new research, ed. by Wsevolod W. Isajiw.
 Pp.72-92.
 Toronto: Ukrainian Canadian Research and Documentation Centre, 2003. (online access courtesy of UCRDC, Canada.)

 ~ “Breaking Eggs for a Holodomor; Walter Duranty, the New York Times, and the Denigration of Gareth Jones,” by Ray Gamache.
 Journalism History.
 Winter 2014, Vol. 39 # 4, pp.208-218.

 Delineates “the circumstances and contexts within which the denigration of Welsh journalist Gareth Jones occurred… The article also analyzes the sources that chronicle the reactions by Western news media, journalists who were involved, and official responses by political leaders.”

-~ France, Germany and Austria Facing the Famine of 1932-1933 in Ukraine. by Etienne Thevenin.
+~ “France, Germany and Austria Facing the Famine of 1932-1933 in Ukraine”, by Etienne Thevenin.

 Paper presented at the James Mace Memorial Panel, IAUS Congress, Donetsk, Ukraine.
 June 29, 2005.

-“First academic study of Gareth Jones, now recognized as one of the first journalists to reveal the horror of the Holodomor….Of interest to students of journalism, eastern-European history and political studies this book provides a fascinating insight about one of the most devastating events of the twentieth century and the social, economic and political factors that contributed to the famine.”
+“First academic study of Gareth Jones, now recognized as one of the first journalists to reveal the horror of the Holodomor… Of interest to students of journalism, Eastern-European history and political studies this book provides a fascinating insight about one of the most devastating events of the twentieth century and the social, economic and political factors that contributed to the famine.”
 A professor of journalism writes: “This excellent book serves as a warning to journalists not to be taken in by official sources and political ideology but to report what they actually learn through their own efforts.”

-and specifically http://www.garethjones.org/soviet_articles/soviet_articles.htm
+~ www.garethjones.org and specifically http://www.garethjones.org/soviet_articles/soviet_articles.htm

 A fascinating website dedicated to the writings and correspondence of Gareth Jones, a Welsh reporter who wrote forthrightly about the Ukraine famine and other events of the day until his death under highly suspicious circumstances in Manchuria, not long after his reporting from the USSR.

-~ The Moscow Correspondents; Reporting on Russia from the Revolution to Glasnost. by Whitman Bassow.
+~ The Moscow Correspondents; Reporting on Russia from the Revolution to Glasnost, by Whitman Bassow.
 New York: William Morrow.
 1988.

 Particularly, chapter 4: “Concealing Stalin’s Famine“ provides a good description of propaganda and censorship under Stalin, while describing the lives of the major journalists reporting out of Moscow during the early 1930’s.

 ~ Not Worthy: Walter Duranty’s Pulitzer Prize and the New York Times, by Lubomyr Luciuk.
 Kingston: Kashtan Press, 2004.